 The Trustee Directors have appointed professional advisers and other organisations to support them in delivering the Scheme's objectives.
 These individuals and organisations are listed on pages 1 and 2.
 The Trustee Directors have written agreements in place with each of them.

 Trustee meetings

-The Trustee Board held sixteen meetings (including six meetings of the various sub-committees) during the year to consider the business of the Scheme.
+The Trustee Board held eight meetings during the year to consider the business of the Scheme.

 Scheme changes